spapas/spapas.github.io/content/pelican-windows.rst

     └── publishconf.py

 The content folder will contain your content (rst or markdown), the output will contain the generated html after you run pelican for your site.
-The pelicanconf.py will have a number of options for the generation of the development version of your site while the publishconf will override some of the options of pelicanconf.py before generating the production version of your site that will actually be uploaded to github pages.
+The ``pelicanconf.py`` will have a number of options for the generation of the development version of your site while the ``publishconf.py`` will override some of the options of ``pelicanconf.py`` before generating the production version of your site that will actually be uploaded to github pages.

 Modifying pelican tools for windows
 -----------------------------------

-Pelican uses a Makefile and a unix shell script to do some useful work.
+Pelican uses a Makefile and a unix shell script to generate the static html files and start an http server for development.
 Because I prefer to use windows, I answered no to the questions of generating these when pelican-quickstarte asked me.
 Instead I have included the following files inside the spapas.github.io directory:

-* **pelrun.bat**, to generate the content for your debug site in the output directory:
+* ``pelrun.bat``, to generate the content for your debug site in the output directory:

 .. code::

-  pelican --debug --autoreload -r content -o output -s pelicanconf.py
+  pelican content --debug --autoreload  --output output --settings pelicanconf.py

-* **pelserve.bat**, to localy serve the generated debug site:
+* ``pelserve.bat``, to localy serve the generated debug site:

 .. code::